mangobased/sql-data-warehouse-project/README.md

-Building a simple DWH using Postgres
+Building a simple DWH using Postgres.

+Based on SQL Server course by Data with Baraa, adapted for Postgres.